applicaster/developer.applicaster.com/book/ui-builder/ios/NavigatioBarPlugins.md

 The Navigation Bar can have different styles.
 The Zapp user can select the layout for the style they’d like.

 ###### Presentation State
-This feature defines placements of the Navigation Bar View according to the Root Plugin.
+This feature defines placements of the Navigation Bar view according to the Root Plugin.
 More details can be found in the documentation on [UIBuilder API](#api) and [UI Builder General Navigation Bar](#generalNavBarPlugin) section.

 __Note__: All white label screens (such as `Settings` and `EPG`) will use the state: OnTop to avoid possible support issues.